 - Beast Fable: The grasshopper represents creative, bohemian types (or useless freeloaders, depending on your view), and the ants stand in for folks who work hard at boring jobs.

 - Deconstruction: Disney seemed to be fond of playing around with this story:

 - The original Silly Symphonies adaptation has the worker ants taking pity on the Grasshopper (having held a fondness for his music beforehand).
 The Queen Ant harshly notes only those who work can share their keep...so the Grasshopper can play for them.

 - A Bug's Life had a darker deconstruction.
-The film's Grasshoppers just mug the ants for their food every winter.
+The film's Grasshoppers just mug the ants for their food every winter, and are probably inspired heavily by locusts.
 The story revolves around the ants mustering an army to stand up to them.
 However at the end, one of the Grasshoppers, Molt, leaves his former life of decadence to work in the circus as a strongman, because anybody is capable of change.

 - The Tigger Movie has a light retool of it as a side story.
 The other animals are too busy helping Tigger with his personal dilemma to prepare for the winter.
 The hard working Rabbit scolds them for this, but when things worsen he takes pity as well.
 For their loyalty however, Tigger afterwards supplies for them, compromising the two endings to show both sides can come out better looking out for each other.

 - In a Russian joke, based on Ivan Krylov'snote poem, the grasshopper (a female) passes the ant during the winter while she is wearing a fur coat and he is working hard wearing a torn coat and boots:Ant: Hey, Grassy, where are you going?

 Grasshopper: It's boring, so I decided to go to some club, I heard there are all kind of famous writers assembling there today.

 Ant: Listen, if you see Krylov there, tell him he's a bullshiter.